-The FN Four first hit the highway in 1911.
+The first FN Four hit the highway in 1911.
 It produced 4bhp.
-That, from a 491 cc capacity.
-At the time, such figures described state-of-the-art technology.
+From 491cc.
+At the time, such figures described state of the art technology.
 Top speed for the FN Four was 40mph.
-Not bad - for an 8-valve inlet-over-exhaust set-up.
-Oh, it was air-cooled.
+Not too shabby – for an 8-valve inlet-over-exhaust configuration.
+It rather went without saying that it was air-cooled!

-The FN Four was light - tipping the scales at 165lb dry.
-Not only the motor, but the chassis, too, was avant-garde.
-It featured an early form of telescopic forks.
-A new-fangled clutch - and 2-speed 'box - only added to the FN Four's slick box of tricks.
-Solid shaft-drive output the power.
-Who, then, designed this visionary vintage?
+The FN Four was light – tipping the scales at just 165lb dry.
+Not only its motor – but its chassis, too – was avant-garde.
+It featured a rudimentary form of telescopic forks.
+And FN added a new-fangled \’clutch\’ – and 2-speed gearbox – to the Four\’s slick set of tricks.
+A solid shaft-drive set-up output the power.
+So, who designed this visionary vintage machine?
 You will not hear the name Paul Kelekom shouted from motorcycling\’s rooftops … at least, not very often.
-But, you should - for it was he who fashioned the FN Four.
-In so doing, he kick-started a craze for fast, four-cylinder two-wheelers.
+But, you should – for it was he who fashioned the FN Four.
+And, in so doing, he kick-started a craze for fast, four-cylinder two-wheelers.
 Last time I looked, the fad was still alive and kicking!